polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/windows/README.md

 You can however add up any widgets you wish into your modal window.
 Besides from the above points, the modal window is more or less identical to the *[sys42.windows.confirm]* window.

+### Input validation

 If you return the boolean value "false" from your *[.onok]* lambda callback, then the modal window will not close.
 This is true also for the *[sys42.windows.wizard]* window, and in fact also the *[sys42.windows.confirm]* windom.
 Although, for a simple confirm window, this feature probably makes no sense.
-In both the wizard window, and the modal window, this might be useful to validate the user's input, and refuse closing of the window, if the input is not according to your app's expectations.
+In both the wizard window, and the modal window, this might be useful to validate the user's input, and refuse closing the window, if the input is not according to your app's expectations.
 Consider the following code.

 ```
 sys42.windows.modal